-

 Mr Positive

 Adam “J.R.”
 Stoffel is the drummer for ToBe Fare.
 He started his drumming career in his basement when his (now ex) wife bought him a set of drums for Valentine’s day in 2006-ish.
 She’s been regretting that decision ever since.
 JR taught himself how to play, alone, in his basement.
-When he had the chance to play drums with other people he jumped, and hasn’t looked back.
+When he had the chance to play drums with other people he jumped and didn’t look back.

-When he’s not drumming in ToBe Fare, JR can be found doing a multitude of other really fun stuff.
-He performs on stage in musical theater, does stand-up comedy, plays disc golf, rides his motorcycle (he’s a bit of a badass), and produces his own podcast, Three Things With J.R. which regularly features the rest of the band.
+When he’s not drumming in ToBe Fare, JR can be found doing a multitude of other fun stuff.
+He performs on stage in musical theater, does stand-up comedy, plays disc golf, rides his motorcycle (he’s a bit of a badass), and produces the podcast Bands You’ve Never Heard Of with co-host Gary, for Ranch Hand Records.

 --Gear

 JR has used myriad mixed up, hand-me-down drum kits.
-He finally bought a really nice set of drums that fit his style, big, boomy, and powerful.
+He finally bought a nice set of drums that fit his style: oversized, big, boomy, and powerful.
 John Stubblefield is a Charlottesville musician and drum builder, and to get a set of Stubblefields is kind of a big deal around here.

 Thanks to the eagle eyes of bassist Bryan McKenzie keeping a close watch on Facebook marketplace, JR was able to score a set of Stubblefields directly from John, a set he had been playing himself for several years.
 The kick and toms are blue, the snare is red, and, To Be Fare, they sound BiG!

-JR uses Zildjian cymbals, and his preferred sticks are the Lars Ulrich signature AHEAD sticks wrapped in a ridiculous amount of grip tape.
+JR uses Zildjian cymbals, and his preferred sticks are the Lars Ulrich signature AHEAD sticks wrapped in a copious amount of grip tape.
+(He still drops (flings) them toward Bryan from time to time)

 Mac